 Here are a few of the most common questions we are asked.

 We are an unusual business in a small space.
 Do you have anything that would work for us?

 Absolutely!
 The incredible versatility of digital signage is that it can be customized for any business or space.
-Because we are dedicated to all aspects of digital signage, you don’t have to worry about making sure that this software is compatible with that hardware or if that company is affordable but this maintenance package is not.
+We are dedicated to all aspects of digital signage.
+That means you don’t have to worry about making sure that this software is compatible with that hardware or if that company is affordable but this maintenance package is not.
 We are your one-stop shop.
 We know how difficult it can be to find someone who can adapt to your business culture.
 When you work with a digital signage provider (like us) that isn’t trying to sell you cookie-cutter programs, you get non-traditional, limitless solutions.

-As an example, we implemented digital signage and engagement stations for SECU, a credit union in Maryland who had unique needs.
-They had a business opportunity in a tiny location where space was at a premium, yet they still wanted a branded digital content display and interactive kiosks.
+For example, we implemented digital signage and engagement stations for SECU, a credit union in Maryland who had unique needs.
+They had an opportunity in a tiny location where space was at a premium, yet they still wanted a branded digital content display and interactive kiosks.
 Kiosk & Display provided signage and kiosk solutions to create an information center that fit the small space at Towson University.
 The information center is self-service capable and has limited attended hours.
 It is the smallest branch in the SECU footprint.

 We are on a budget, but know that we need this.
 Can we afford you?